- FAQ 1: NumberSense and the Curriculum and Assessment Policy Statement (CAPS): Is NumberSense CAPS aligned?

 Our delivery turn-around time is 3-4 working days after confirmation of your order.

 Yes.
-We make our NumberSense projection CD available to schools that use the NumberSense Mathematics Programme at a nominal charge.
+We make our NumberSense projection files available to schools that use the NumberSense Mathematics Programme at a nominal charge.

-The CD has copies of the workbooks that the school has ordered in a format that allows teachers to project the workbooks onto a screen using a computer and data projector or smart board.
+The files have copies of the workbooks that the school has ordered in a format that allows teachers to project the workbooks onto a screen using a computer and data projector or smart board.
 This format enables the projection of the page or exercise that the class is busy with.
-Currently, the CDs contain the English, Afrikaans, isiXhosa, isiZulu, Setswana and Sesotho versions of the workbooks 00-24 as well as the Companion Workbooks Grade 4-7, in English and Afrikaans.
+Currently, these contain the English, Afrikaans, isiXhosa, isiZulu, Setswana and Sesotho versions of the workbooks 00-24 as well as the Companion Workbooks Grade 4-7, in English and Afrikaans.

 Each file comes with software that enables you to open the files.
 You need to install the latest version of CopySafe before you can open the files.
 If you have noticed that last year’s files won’t play anymore, it is because the contents of each file expires at the end of December.
 We update our projection files each year.
 Please contact us if you would like to purchase these files.
 One purchase is sufficient for an entire school as the information may be shared within a school computer network.NumberSense Workbook Projection Files

 The NumberSense Mathematics Programme is available in app format for both Android and Apple devices.
 Without losing any of the rich pedagogical approaches that underpin the success of the paper version, the mobile version provides a range of additional benefits:

 - Marking is automatic, providing children with instant feedback.

 - Teachers and parents receive instantly accessible reports on the progress of children.
 Detailed (curriculum-linked) feedback and analysis allow for remediation as and where required.